 “Aren’t you worried about the risk?
 If you got caught, you’d be sent to prison.”

 Rich stood to get a clear read on the compass, then sat back down behind the wheel.
 “We could use a strong woman and you’re a damn good sailor — a natural, with good judgment.
 A lot of people would have panicked when Jake fell overboard.”

 “At least he was on a tether,” Ella said, remembering her father bragging to his shipmates that she was a natural.
 “Why do you want a woman onboard?”

 “Deflect suspicion.
-We could sail into port looking like a couple coming in from a day sail.”
+Sailing into port we’ll look like a couple coming in from a day sail.”

 Ella looked away, out at the sea, feeling more disappointed in Rich than complimented by his trust.
 An invitation into a secret world with the lure of fast money: it was against all she had been taught by her father, who regarded people in the drug trade as criminals unwilling to perform an honest day’s work for what they wanted.

 “You know I’m planning on opening a restaurant?
 I put a deposit on a place in the Keys.”